 - 99212- problem-focused limited – affected area or organ system

 The performing provider may report telemedicine services by adding modifier 95 to these procedure codes and using the appropriate place of service.

-99212 CPT code – Office or other outpatient visits for an established patient (Evaluation & management) requires a medically appropriate history, examination, and straightforward MDM (Medical decision making).
-When using time for selecting the level of E&M code, then it should be between 10-19 minutes spent on the date of the encounter.
+99212 CPT code – Office or other outpatient visits for an established patient (Evaluation & management) requires a medically appropriate history, examination, and straightforward MDM (Medical decision-making).
+When selecting the level of E&M code, it should be between 10-19 minutes spent on the date of the encounter.

-Straight forward Medical Decision Making includes making a diagnosis, assessing the conditions of low severity or mild complexity, and selecting a treatment w.r.t the disease or illness.
+Straight forward Medical Decision Making includes diagnosing, assessing the conditions of low severity or mild complexity, and selecting a treatment w.r.t the disease or illness.

 Selection Criteria of CPT code 99212: